CatalinaScheleff/Inspirational-Quote-Generator-1/README.md

 Enter

-amplify status (we can see what are we going to be pushing to the cloud) (API - Auth - Function) We are going to be able to create a integration between our API and our Lambda function And then create a relationship between the lambda function and the dinamo DB table that was created.
+amplify status (we can see what are we going to be pushing to the cloud) (API - Auth - Function) We are going to be able to create an integration between our API and our Lambda function And then create a relationship between the lambda function and the dinamo DB table that was created.
 Every time the function runs succesfully we want to configure the table QuoteAppData with an especific object and increment quotesGenerated + 1.
 Create resourse access to allow lambda to speak to the dinamo db table but this resourses need to be created and and then live in AWS before we start to dinamicaly calling this programatically